raviteja8k/pyqrcodegenerator/README.md

 # QR Code Generator

-A simple Python script to generate QR codes from a given URL using the `qrcode` library.
+A simple Flask application to generate QR codes from a given URL using the `qrcode` library.

 ## Requirements

 - Python 3.x
+- Flask
 - `qrcode` library
 - `Pillow` library (for image processing)